oleg-nazarov/save_open_tab_urls/README.md

 #### Supports
 - multiple windows
-- tab groupss
+- tab groups
 - pinned tabs

 ## How to use
 1. (Soon: Chrome Web Store)

 2. Manually:
-- download the `.zip` archive and unzip it
+- download the latest release archive and unzip it
-- in Google Chrome browser go to `chrome://extensions/`
+- in Google Chrome type `chrome://extensions/`
 - press "Developer mode" switcher to have it turned on
-- press "Load unpacked" button and choose the unzipped directory
+- press "Load unpacked" button and choose the unzipped directory with the `manifest.json` file inside
-- enjoy!
+- enjoy

 ## Next plans:
 - on error, while reading a certain tab, continue reading others but show a warning for a user that he should do something about corrupted lines
 - optionally save incognito tabs
 - optionally save tabs only of the current window
 - show how many tab URLs will be saved and the titles
-- add optional encryption to protect URLs from the reading by other people's eyes (maybe use binary; however, binary is still not safe)
+- add optional encryption for downloaded URLs
 - save not into a local file but on the server
     - login via google account
     - each opened and closed tab creates a history, so if you unexpectedly lost all your tabs you can reopen them using the extension